ShivaPokhrel/Deakin-Quantum-Federated-Learning/README.md

 #### Dev Gurung
 Dev Gurung is a PhD candidate in Federated Learning at Deakin University, Burwood, Australia.
-Her research interests include federated quantum learning, metaverse, blockchain and their applications in intelligent manufacturing, autonomous vehicles and cities.
+His research interests include federated quantum learning, metaverse, blockchain and their applications in intelligent manufacturing, autonomous vehicles and cities.

 #### Rongxin Xu
 Rongxin Xu received his bachelor's degree in management from Hunan University, China, in 2020.
 He is pursuing a master's degree at Business School, Hunan University, Changsha, China.
 His research interests include federated learning, blockchain, and data science.